jigx-com/jigx-docs-examples/docs/Actions/confirm.md

 updatedAt: Wed Feb 12 2025 17:44:28 GMT+0000 (Coordinated Universal Time)
 ---

 The confirm action creates a pop-up prior to an action being performed.
-This usually serves as a safety net for a user attempting either a destructive action or an action that could have other implications for the user, such as asking whether a user wishes to proceed with deleting a record.&#x20;
+This usually serves as a safety net for a user attempting either a destructive action or an action that could have other implications for the user, such as asking whether a user wishes to proceed with deleting a record.

-This action can also be used as a confirmation to provide feedback after an action has been performed.&#x20;
+This action can also be used as a confirmation to provide feedback after an action has been performed.

-The action allows for customizable wording on the confirmation modal and can be set to take place automatically or not.&#x20;
+The action allows for customizable wording on the confirmation modal and can be set to take place automatically or not.

-## ****Configuration options****
+## Configuration options

 A `confirm` action can be set up in various ways:

 1. You can use it as a confirmation to request confirmation before performing an action
 2. You can use it as a confirmation after an action has successfully been performed

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Confirm action with modal